NotPentium/NFS_ElectronicsTeamToolbox/DAQ/READ_ME.md

 For questions or collaboration opportunities, please reach out to [RobertoERT or NotPentium] at [re.teixeira@campus.fct.unl.pt or pedrinhogameplays@naoseioteumailenaoquisirbuscar.com].

-We hope this library proves valuable in understanding and contributing to the DAQ project!
+We hope this library proves valuable in understanding the DAQ project!